 Ernesto Bertarelli is, with his sister Dona, President of the Bertarelli Foundation, which was founded in memory of their father, Fabio.
 A Swiss entrepreneur and sportsman, he was born in Rome, graduated from Babson College and earned an MBA from Harvard Business School.
-He sits on the Stanford Medicine Board of Fellows, as he also does at Harvard Medical School, and on the Strategic Advisory Board at the École polytechnique fédérale de Lausanne (EPFL).
-He led the Bertarelli Foundation in initiating the trans-Atlantic neuroscience programme and partnership between those latter two institutions.
+He is Vice Chair of the Board of Fellows of Harvard Medical School, he sits on the Stanford Medicine Board of Fellows and he is a member of on the Strategic Advisory Board at the École polytechnique fédérale de Lausanne (EPFL).

 Ernesto’s current professional interests include Waypoint Capital, which manages a large group of asset management, real estate and healthcare investment businesses that he founded and chairs.
 It incorporates Gurnet Point Capital, a life sciences fund based in Boston, and Boston Pharmaceuticals, an innovative drug-development company.
 Between 2002 and 2009, he served as a board director of UBS AG.